dorawyy/CPEN321_CMIYC/documentation/M5_Requirements_and_Design.md

 ### 4.7.
 Non-Functional Requirements Design

+1. **App Startup Time**

+   - **Validation**: Measure startup times under various conditions to ensure compliance with the following benchmarks:
+   - Cold startup: ≤5 seconds
+   - Warm startup: ≤2 seconds
+   - Hot startup: ≤1.5 seconds

-1. **Real-Time Performance**
+2. **Real-Time Performance**

    - **Validation**: Conduct comprehensive tests (both unit and integration tests) to ensure that the app delivers a seamless, fluid user experience.
-In all scenarios, location updates must complete within 2 seconds at worst.
+Location updates must complete within 500 ms on average and within 2 seconds at worst.

-2. **Resilience and Error Handling**

-   - **Validation**: Simulate network outages, transient errors, and other failure conditions to verify that the app gracefully handles errors.
-This includes employing retry mechanisms with exponential backoff, logging errors for later analysis, and providing clear feedback to users when issues occur.

 3. **Compatibility**
    - **Validation**: The app should be compatible with Android devices running Android 12 (API 31) and above.